Table of Contents

 There is always scope for further improvement – unless each and every individual who visits your eCommerce website purchases a product, any disinterested visitor will never automatically be turned into a buyer.

 And why is this?
-It is related to a concept known as the customer buying cycle and the necessity to exploit a deeper understanding of our consumers further.
+It is related to a concept known as the customer buying cycle and the necessity to exploit a deeper understanding of impact of ecommerce on consumer behavior.

 As an entrepreneur, you can learn why your visitors won’t purchase, what would entice them to take action, and why they should consider purchasing again in the long term.